-OP4021205-05 Media (Paid/Earned/PI&E)
+OP4021305-05 Media (Paid/Earned/PI&E)

-A media firm will be under contract to develop, print, and purchase media and materials to support occupant protection enforcement and social-norms campaigns targeting non-users ages 14 to 54 with emphasis on males ages 18-54 who accounted for nearly 75 percent of unbelted motor vehicle fatalities in 2010.
+A media firm will be under contract to develop, print, and purchase media and materials to support occupant protection enforcement and social-norms campaigns targeting non-users ages 14 to 54 with emphasis on males ages 18-54.

-Media campaigns will be conducted as outlined in the 2011-2012 media calendar (Attachment 2).
+Media campaigns will be conducted as outlined in the 2012-2013 media calendar (Attachment 2).
 Funds will be used to purchase radio, television, billboard, and print ads.
 Alternative media including blogs, social networking websites, email blasts, etc. will also be used.

-North Dakota will use the Click It or Ticket message for enforcement periods and a social-norms message called The Crash for non-enforcement periods to assure seat belt messages are continually conveyed to the public.
+North Dakota will use the Click It or Ticket message for enforcement periods and two social-norms ads called The Crash and Skydiving for non-enforcement periods to assure seat belt messages are continually conveyed to the public.